How to Make Chocolate Chip Cookies at a High Altitude

 - Bake at 350 degrees for 10 minutes in a convection oven.
 Time and temperature could vary with a home conventional oven.

-After many trail and errors, I have gotten this recipe down pat.
+After much trial and error, I have gotten this recipe down pat.
 Turns out great cookies every time.
 I learned to use only white sugar and honey and eliminated any brown sugar.

 The batter should be firm and soft.
 If it is too dry, add more oil, not more butter.